 Are cryptocurrency wallets anonymous?

-Sort, of, but not really.
 Wallets themselves are not marked or linked to an individual.
-But the crypto transaction is publicly stored and monitored with blockchain.
-The transactions won’t have your name per se, but they will have a wallet address which can be traced back to your identity.
-As identity concerns rise among the blockchain community, more new projects are being launched that promise extensive privacy and anonymity.
+But the crypto transaction is publicly stored and monitored within the respective blockchain.
+The transactions won’t have your name on them, but they will have a wallet address that can be traced back to your identity.